MIghtyMattMe/GameEngineCoding/README.md

 ## How To Build

 Building the Smol Game Engine requires [CMake](https://cmake.org/) (version 3.5 or higher) and the Windows OS.
 Build the engine using CMake.
 You also need SDL3.dll and SDL3_image.dll in the same directory as the executable to run the engine.
-Additionally, to build a game from the engine you will need the BuildCode folder to be placed in the executable's directory.

 ## How To Use

-There are 3 windows within the Smol Game Engine application:

-- Engine Tools
-  - This window contains a list of different objects you can "paint" in the game world.
-Simply left click on a button to select an object, and then left click anywhere in the window to place your object.
-- Object Inspector
-  - This will let you edit and view the properties of your game object.
-Right click on an object to have it revealed in the inspector.
-(You can only edit an object's properties in this window while the game is not being played.)
-- Control Board
-  - Contains all the buttons for saving a game (saved as a .smol file), loading a game, playing and stopping a game, and building a game to an executable.
+Please refer to this page to see how to use the engine: [link]()

 ## Contents Overview